waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Agent Use for Ledges:** If manual pathing or `exploration_planner` struggles with complex verticality/blockages by ledges, consider using `map_analyzer_agent` to query for clear paths or alternative exits (e.g., 'Find a path from (X,Y) to (A,B) avoiding upward ledges').

 # Agent Development Pipeline
 ## Active Agents
 *   `exploration_planner`: Analyzes map XML and reachable unseen tiles for efficient exploration.
-Player must critically evaluate paths for ledge issues.
+Player must critically evaluate paths for ledge issues and provide the FULL list of reachable unseen tiles.
 *   `map_analyzer_agent`: Analyzes map XML to answer specific questions.
-(Needs testing - prioritize finding a use case or consider deletion if unused for too long).

-## Future Agent Ideas
-*   **Trainer Battle Strategist:** Input: current party, enemy trainer's visible Pokémon (if any), current battle state.
-Output: suggested moves, switch-ins.
-(Might be complex to define well with limited initial info).
-*   **Resource Management Agent:** Tracks Potion usage, PP, and advises when to return to a Pokémon Center or be cautious with resources.
+(Testing: Use to determine if Youngster at (17,44) in Viridian Forest blocks progress or if there's a path around, or to find the north exit).

 # Map Discoveries
 *   **Pallet Town:** Reachable, undiscovered map connection south at (4,18) or (3,18).